yubik-studio/yubik-studio.github.io/README.md

 ### Andrew Milne
 Welcome to yubik.com, the home website for  **Andrew Milne.**  Inventor, engineer, writer, speaker and consultant in technology and business planning.
 Discovery through creation is a central theme in my work.

 I believe that we improve our knowledge of Nature by creating things, including algorithms that express our knowledge in abstract ways.
-We improve our knowledge of ourselves and each other by sharing our ideas through Art and Science.
+We improve our knowledge of ourselves and each other by sharing ideas through Art and Science.

 ### Let's work on something together!